townmath/cisp400-reader/docs/_sources/sort/quick.rst.txt

 To analyze the ``quick_sort`` function, note that for a list of length *n*, if the partition always occurs in the middle of the list, there will again be :math:`\log n` divisions.
 In order to find the split point, each of the *n* items needs to be checked against the pivot value.
+Therefore, the average case complexity is :math:`n\cdot \log n`.
-The result is :math:`n\log n`.
-In addition, there is no need for additional memory as in the merge sort process.
+In addition, there is no copying of list data as in the merge sort process.

 Unfortunately, in the worst case, the split points may not be in the middle and can be very skewed to the left or the right, leaving a very